nodeshift/nodeshift/README.md

 **deploy** - does everything, the archiving of code and everything that apply-resource does

+**undeploy** - removes things that were deployed with the resource command

+**build** - archives the code, creates build config and imagestream and pushes the binary to the cluster

 #### Template Parameters

 Some templates might need to have a value set at "run time".
 For example, in the template below, we have the `${SSO_AUTH_SERVER_URL}` parameter: